dayton-outar/shillings/docs/MARKETING/MARKET/JM.md

 **BONUS:** When asked about important features, he mentioned the need for _charts_.
 Highlights the need for presenting information in visually appealing way.

+### Savvy Investor

+Ryan ---

+Demographics: 40 - 60 y-o age group

+1. Where is the market heading?

+   --

+2. How many other persons do you know that trade stocks?

+   --

+2. How much time do you spend monitoring your investments?

+   --

+3. What do you look for?

+   --

+4. What do you want to get done?

+   Make money

+5. Biggest frustration?

+   --

+6. How much money can you invest in stocks each month?

+   --

+7. What about the analytical solutions on the internet?

+   --

+8. What about services provided by brokerages?

+   --

+9. How much are you willing to pay for a service that delivers what you want?

+   --

+**BONUS**: (Ask about Bloomberg Terminal.
+What is offered in it?
+How much for that service?
+What does he think about WeBull, Charles Schwab, eTrade and RobinHood.)

 ### Intermediate, Almost Savvy

 Tracy-Ann Davis - Read Reports, IPOs; Understands Stock Price movements; Don't know to calculate intrinsic value.